TES3MP/CoreScripts/Tutorial.md

-Using the customEventHooks API:
+Using the coreEvents API:
 ===

 Handling events:
 ---

-To handle various events you will need to use two functions: `customEventHooks.registerValidator` and `customEventHooks.registerHandler`.
+To handle various events you will need to use two functions: `coreEvents:registerValidator` and `coreEvents:registerHandler`.
 Validators are called before any default logic for the event is executed, Handlers are called after such (whether default behaviour was peformed or not).

 Both of these functions accept an event string (you can find a table below) and a callback function as their arguments.